 - (A) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses.
 The discharge from this facility is made up of treated domestic wastewater.
-No evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
-Additionally, this facility utilizes secondary treatment technology and is currently in compliance with secondary treatment technology based effluent limits established in this permit and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.
-Based on the information reviewed during the drafting of this permit, these final effluent limitations appear to have protected against the excursion of this criterion in the past.
-Therefore, the discharge does not have the reasonable potential to cause or contribute to an excursion of this criterion. - (B) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses.
+The facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
+Additionally, this facility utilizes secondary treatment technology with TMDL limits established in this permit and this discharge is subject to Standard Conditions Part III, which contains requirements for the management and disposal of sludge to prevent its discharge.
+Based on the information reviewed during the drafting of this permit, it has been determined if the facility meets final effluent limitations established in this permit, there is no reasonable potential for the discharge to cause an excursion of this criterion. - (B) Waters shall be free from oil, scum and floating debris in sufficient amounts to be unsightly or prevent full maintenance of beneficial uses.
 Please see (A) above as justification is the same. - (C) Waters shall be free from substances in sufficient amounts to cause unsightly color or turbidity, offensive odor or prevent full maintenance of beneficial uses.
 Please see (A) above as justification is the same. - (D) Waters shall be free from substances or conditions in sufficient amounts to result in toxicity to human, animal or aquatic life.
 This permit contains final effluent limitations which are protective of both acute and chronic toxicity for various pollutants that are either expected to be discharged by domestic wastewater facilities or that were disclosed by this facility on the application for permit coverage.
 Based on the information reviewed during the drafting of this permit, it has been determined if the facility meets final effluent limitations established in this permit, there is no reasonable potential for the discharge to cause an excursion of this criterion. - (E) There shall be no significant human health hazard from incidental contact with the water.
 Please see (D) above as justification is the same. - (F) There shall be no acute toxicity to livestock or wildlife watering.
 Please see (D) above as justification is the same. - (G) Waters shall be free from physical, chemical or hydrologic changes that would impair the natural biological community.
 Please see (A) above as justification is the same. - (H) Waters shall be free from used tires, car bodies, appliances, demolition debris, used vehicles or equipment and solid waste as defined in Missouri's Solid Waste Law, section 260.200, RSMo, except as the use of such materials is specifically permitted pursuant to section 260.200-260.247.
 The discharge from this facility is made up of treated domestic wastewater.
 No evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
 Additionally, any solid wastes received or produced at this facility are wholly contained in appropriate storage facilities, are not discharged, and are disposed of offsite.
 This discharge is subject to Standard Conditions Part III, which contains requirements for the management and disposal of sludge to prevent its discharge.
 Therefore, this discharge does not have reasonable potential to cause or contribute to an excursion of this criterion.